 Kutcha says music chose him and the same can be said for his work in radio and prisons.
-He has produced Beyond the Bars Live Prison Radio broadcasts with 3CR in Fitzroy for the last 20 years.
-The broadcast received a Human Rights award for the work of giving voice to the voiceless.
+He has co-produced the annual Beyond the Bars Live Prison Radio broadcasts with 3CR community radio in Fitzroy for over 20 years.
+The broadcast received a Human Rights Award for the work of ‘sharing the mic and giving voice to the voiceless.
+When you have spent 11 years institutionalised as a child, there is a knowing, a connection and empathy to mob on the inside’.
+Another manifestation resulting from this work was Kutcha creating the ‘Inside Outside Prison’ show.
+He toured urban and regional Victorian prisons and the towns they are built in, aiming to create a two-way bridge between those incarcerated and the communities living around them.

 Kutcha uses music to create connections across cultures, generations, and spaces.
-With an innate ability to communicate, he uses his unique, diverse talents to nurture understanding and self-knowledge amongst all those with whom he has contact.
+With an innate ability to communicate, he uses his unique, diverse talents to generously nurture understanding and self-knowledge amongst all those with whom he has contact.
 Kutcha is a Songman, not simply a songwriter.
-He draws on a profound sense of all those who have gone before him on this land, along with his own life experiences, to help his audiences understand themselves, reconnect with their culture and promote cultural understanding.
-His music touches the soul and through his humour and insights we realise that with recognition of the true Aboriginal history, there can be hope of reconciliation.
+He draws on a profound sense of all those who have gone before him along with his own life experiences, to help his audiences understand themselves, reconnect with culture and promote cultural understanding.
+Kutcha’s music generates physical and spiritual rhythms that transcend and connects all of us to the universal themes of Love, Family, Justice and Country.

 ORIGINAL RECORDINGS